Dreamykass/chilimak/readme.md

 # chilimak

-This will hopefully some day be a compiler for kasserole, targeting LLVM (?).
+This will hopefully some day be a compiler for kasserole, targeting LLVM.

-Parts of the compiler:
+Steps of the compiler:

-0. driver - drives the compiler, running each part of the pipeline
+0. kitchen - drives the compiler, running each step
-1. pretokenizer - reads source and "stringifies" it, essentially transforming it into a list of strings
+1. tokenizer - reads source and stringifies it into a list of strings, and then interprets that into tokens (keywords, identifiers, symbols, brackets, etc)
-2. tokenizer - interprets the list of strings into tokens (type name, variable name, string literal, comma, star, ampersand, bracket, etc)
+2. parser -

-3. ;
+Development will happen on the branches.